kumlien/kata9/README.md

 * Clone the repo (`git clone https://github.com/kumlien/kata9.git`)
 * `cd kata9`
 * `mvn clean install`
-* run the program something like this: `mvn exec:java -Dexec.arguments="abcccaad"`
+* Run the program something like this: `mvn exec:java -Dexec.arguments="abcccaad"`
+* You should see some output on the screen (fingers crossed...)

 ####Items
 There are four items in the shop: